Skip to main content

 Data Layer interface showing entity list and properties

-• Chat - The current active section (highlighted ) where you can edit your data layer
+• Chat - The current active section (highlighted with pencil icon) where you can edit your data layer

 • Sources - View raw data connections